Virginia Township, Coshocton County, Ohio: Geography

 No municipalities are located in Virginia Township, although the unincorporated communities of New Moscow and Willowbrook are located in the township's north.

 Name and history

-Named for Virginia, the former home state of most of its early settlers, it is the only Virginia Township statewide.
+Named for Virginia, the former home state of most of its early settlers, it is the only Virginia Township in the state.

 Virginia Township was organized in 1828.
-The first permanent settler in the township was Richard Tilton, a native of Redstone Old Fort in Pennsylvania, who established himself in late 1805.
+The first permanent settler in the township was Richard Tilton, a native of Redstone Old Fort in Pennsylvania, who established himself there in late 1805.
 Baptists were the first church to organize in the township, starting a congregation on Section 16 either in 1816 or 1818, while the township's first school was formed in 1818.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.